Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 - **Requirement:** Warlock's Ambition
 - **Willpower Points:** 3

 You can use your action to activate this ability to instantly summon a demon (from Appendix B in this book) into an empty space within 10 meters of you.
 Any demon you have already summoned using this heroic ability instantly disappears.
 The demon follows you around for a shift at no additional WP cost.
-You can use its action in combat by paying the WP listed in its stat block (free action for you).
+You can use your action to command it to use its action in combat, or as a free action by expending 2 WP.
 The demon can communicate with you in its demonic language, and you can both understand and speak to it.
 The demon summoned is not necessarily the same indiviual you have summoned previously.
 It's up to the GM if the demon has any recollection of encountering you previously.

 ### Life Drain
 - **Requirement:** Warlock's Ambition